NEW YEAR, NEW SKILL 🛠️ Master 8 Essential Tools in 2025

 Q. How often should you replace sump pumps?

 On average, sump pumps last about 10 years.
-Keep tabs on older units as you likely won’t notice it’s no longer working until water is accumulating in your basement.
+Keep tabs on an older unit as you likely won’t notice that it’s no longer working until water is accumulating in your basement.

 Q. How does a sump pump work?